Umichyingzhen/zw/_portfolio/Bayesian.md

 excerpt: "This ongoing study explores Bayesian CRD methods with elliptical slice sampling for mixed-type responses.
 Preliminary simulations suggest stable inference and promising predictive performance compared to OLS, with extensions to external information and shrinkage priors under development."
 collection: portfolio
 ---
+This is a research I am still conducting with Professor Nicholas Henderson.
+His contact information is nchender@umich.edu, Department of Biostatistics, School of Public Health, University of Michigan.
 ---

 ### 📊 Project Summary